MCai416/Linear-Regressions/README.md

 Estimations of variables are based on: Econometric Theory and Methods, Davidson and Mackinnon (2004)

 Please install the preliminary library required.
-I used anaconda 3 - spyder 3 as IDE, which included all of them.
+I used anaconda 3/spyder 3 as IDE, which included all of them.

 copy the files to your directory and then type: import Ridge